Michael-RDev/Michael-RDev/README.md

 # Hi there, I am Michael

-I'm a ***Machine Learning Engineer*** who loves <a href="https://github.com/search?q=%23opensource"><b>#opensource</b><a/> code.
-My name is Michael, and I've been delving into the world of artificial intelligence for over 4 years.
-With a strong background in programming, I've honed my skills in various aspects of machine learning and data analysis.
-In addition to my machine-learning background, I'm excited to pursue university studies in machine learning and programming
+I am a ***Machine Learning Engineer*** who loves <a href="https://github.com/search?q=%23opensource"><b>#opensource</b><a/> code.
+I've been delving into the world of artificial intelligence for over 4 years.
+I've honed my skills in various aspects of machine learning and data analysis to give a strong background in programming.
+In addition to my machine-learning background, I'm excited to pursue university studies in machine learning and programming.

-**I specialize in**
+**I specialize in:**
 - Building Datasets
 - Preparing Data for Training
 - Model Building
 - Model Deployment

-I'm an experienced machine learning specialist proficient in Python, and TensorFlow.
-I've worked with renowned companies and utilized popular machine-learning tools like Scikit-learn, and Keras for rapid prototyping and deployment.
+I am an experienced machine learning specialist proficient in Python and TensorFlow.
+I've worked with companies like SCC Soft Computer and utilized popular machine-learning tools like Scikit-learn and Keras for rapid prototyping and deployment.
 I have expertise in data preprocessing, feature engineering, model evaluation, and hyperparameter tuning.

-***I build***
+***I build:***
 - Computer Vision Models
 - LLM (Large Language Models)
 - Image Classification Models